jlognn/dynamo/README.md

 Dynamo
 =========

-A tiny (really, just 36 lines of code un-minified) library for simple React state management
+A tiny (really, just 54 lines of code un-minified and pre-transpiled) library for simple React state management

 ## Installation